Last Updated on

 a.
 Secured credit card.

 Secured credit cards also enable you to do cashless transactions like regular credit cards.
 But unlike the latter, it’s easier to get approved when applying for a secured credit card as they don’t require any proof of income.

 However, banks offering secured credit cards require applicants to open a savings or time deposit account.
-The minimum deposit will serve as a collateral where the bank will get deductions from in case of missed credit card payments.
+The minimum deposit will serve as collateral where the bank will get deductions from in case of missed credit card payments.

 The money in your account will also determine your credit limit.
 Most banks, for example, set a certain percentage (80% to 95%) of the minimum deposit as your card’s credit limit.